 Here’s to Better Cleaning

 There you have it.
-We have shared our tips on how to clean a Shark vacuum so as to ensure it remains in good working condition.
+We have shared our tips on cleaning a Shark vacuum to ensure it remains in good working condition.

-Inspect your vacuum cleaner periodically looking for signs of damage or wear and tear, particularly to the electrical cord.
-With proper maintenance, your Shark vacuum may last you a long time which will save you money.
+Inspect your vacuum cleaner periodically, looking for signs of damage or wear and tear, particularly to the electrical cord.
+With proper maintenance, your Shark vacuum may last you a long time, saving you money.
 Don’t forget to let everything dry completely before assembling again.